legiosoft/guardhouse-sdk-dotnet/README.md

 1. Verify your Guardhouse credentials are correct
 2. Check that Authority URL matches your Guardhouse instance
-3. Ensure the client is enabled in Guardhouse Cloud
+3. Ensure client is enabled in Guardhouse Cloud
 4. Verify token hasn't expired

 ### JWKS Refresh Issues